 For this, we then use Livewello, which charges $20.
 You get a nice, easy-to-read, color-coded report with the data presented using nomenclature familiar to physicians, such as MTHFR 677 rather than rs1801133, which referred to as the rsID.
 The rsID is useful since many databases use this nomenclature for categorizing information on different genetic SNPs.
 See the NIH SNP database called dbSNP.

-Also, the Livewello data comes in report the looks like this.
-This is just a small portion of the report.
+Also, the Livewello data comes in to report the looks like this.
+This is a small part of the report.
 Here’s how a color-coded report looks like: green means normal, yellow is heterozygous, and red is homozygous.
 In the second report, I have highlighted the MTHFR 677 and MTHFR 1298 SNPs, which are both yellow, so this individual is compound heterozygous 677/1298.
-However, you can see from the report that there are other areas of concern.
+But, you can see from the report that there are other areas of concern.

 To give you more information, below is the table that has the same data copied in spreadsheet format.
 The links are live and will take you to SNPopedia, which has more detailed information on that SNP.